emberjs/rfcs/text/0000-deprecation-ember-string.md

 Main usage of these functions are in blueprints or connecting to APIs where converting the type of case of keys was needed.
 It is also used in Ember Data.

-Furthermore, when people have moved to the new shims, moving to an addon would be as easy as to change the import path.

 For `htmlSafe` and `isHTMLSafe`, the move is easier since the methods are easier related to components than to strings.

 In any case, a basic Ember Watson recipe would be easy to provide.